Driving licence in the Republic of Ireland: History

-From 19 January 2013 new licences issued are similar in size and shape to a credit-card (85.6 × 53.98 mm) as stipulated in Directive 2006/126/EEC.
+From 19 January 2013, new licences issued are similar in size and shape to a credit-card (85.6 × 53.98 mm) as stipulated in Directive 2006/126/EEC.

 It features the driver's name and date of birth, their photo, signature and any restrictions or endorsements such as the need to wear glasses and any penalty points accrued.
-The older type licence (106 x 222 mm) is still valid but will be replaced by the new type upon licence renewal.

-From January 2014 the NDLS started to issue an electronic driving licence containing all the information relating to the licence.
+From January 2014, the NDLS started to issue an electronic driving licence containing all the information relating to the licence.
 This provides additional security and protection against fraud.
-The microchip enables the licence to be read by special card readers which are managed by the Road Safety Authority and are available to the Garda Síochána,however, not all of the categories on the new licence are obtainable.
+The microchip enables the licence to be read by special card readers which are managed by the Road Safety Authority and are available to the Garda Síochána, however, not all of the categories on the new licence are obtainable.
 An oversight in production of the licence means that category B1 appears on the driving licence in Ireland but cannot be obtained.

 The old licence was based on the old European format, defined in Directive 91/439/EEC, as was used in other countries in the past.
 It consisted of a pink tri-fold paper document, laminated on one side.
 It contained a photo of the driver, their personal details and home address, and a listing of categories of vehicle they are licensed for, with any restrictions printed using a code format.
 The un-laminated side consisted of a section for any written-in endorsements as well as a page with the term 'Driving licence' or its equivalents in a large number of languages.

 Both learner permits and the former provisional licences are identical in format to full licences, but green in colour.
 They do not carry the full translations list as they are not valid outside of the Republic of Ireland and are marked as such on the front.
 Once a driving test has been passed, all categories of driver with the exception of motorcycle drivers have no restrictions on road usage or vehicle type.

 Prior to serious reforms in 2007, many people who drove never completed the process of receiving a full licence - 400,000 people held provisional licences in October 2007 when the new Learner Permit system was introduced.
 Serious crackdowns and a huge increase in testing facilities have brought this number down heavily.

 The reason for the high number of people driving under a Provisional Licence under the old system was because a Provisional Licence holder could drive unaccompanied after obtaining their second Provisional Licence, and many drivers chose this route rather than going through the full testing process.
 This system was very unusual - most countries' provisional/learner licences require a fully qualified driver to accompany a learner.